Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Numerical Optimization

 Our best numerical optimization of $I\tsb{WagonWheel}$ was found to be the Fritz distribution itself, visualized in \cref{fig:fritz_distribution_visualized}. $\prob[\fritz]$ is therefore either a local minimum of the parameter space or is in fact \textit{the} maximally violating distribution of $I\tsb{WagonWheel}$; it remains unclear to us if this behavior is related to the global optimality of the Fritz distribution, or if it's an artifact of the methods used to derive $I\tsb{WagonWheel}$, though we suspect the former.

 Our best numerical optimization of $I\tsb{Web}$ is visualized in \cref{fig:maximum_violation_I_1}.
 Almost immediately, it is evident that \cref{fig:maximum_violation_I_1} closely resembles the Fritz distribution; in fact \cref{fig:maximum_violation_I_1} and \cref{fig:fritz_distribution_visualized} share their \term{possibilistic structure}.
-A distribution's possibilistic structure is the unitization of its probabilities, i.e. the partitioning of events into disjoint subsets: one containing those events that occur with nonzero probability (possible), the other containing the zero-probability events (impossible).
+A distribution's possibilistic structure is the subset of events which it assigns a nonzero probability.
 That \cref{fig:maximum_violation_I_1} and \cref{fig:fritz_distribution_visualized} have the same possibilistic structure is not entirely unexpected; As was mentioned in \cref{sec:found_inequalities}, as $I\tsb{Web}$ was derived specifically to prove the incompatibility of the Fritz distribution with the Triangle structure.
 Consequently, it seems that $I\tsb{Web}$ best witnesses incompatibility of those distributions that closely resemble the $\prob[\fritz]$.
-It could be, however, that the sharing of possibilistic structure is an artifact of unreliable convergence, such that the true optimally-violating $I\tsb{Web}$ quantum distribution might have a different structure.
+It could be, however, that the sharing of possibilistic structure is an artifact of unreliable convergence, such that the true optimally violating $I\tsb{Web}$ quantum distribution might have a different structure.

-It is perhaps curious, however, that the distribution in \cref{fig:maximum_violation_I_1} is not accessible when the bipartite states in \cref{eq:triangle_Qcompatibility} are restricted to maximally entangled states.
-This distributions certainly violate $I\tsb{Web}$ more than $\prob[\fritz]$, even it is isn't the global maximum of $I\tsb{Web}$.
-This finding of more-violation with less-entanglement resembles a feature of quantum mechanics originally presented by~\citet{Methot_2006} demonstrating that entanglement and non-classicality are different resources.
+It is perhaps curious, however, that violation achieved by the distribution in \cref{fig:maximum_violation_I_1} is not accessible when the bipartite states in \cref{eq:triangle_Qcompatibility} are restricted to maximally entangled states.
+This finding of more violation with less entanglement resembles a feature of quantum mechanics originally presented by~\citet{Methot_2006} demonstrating that entanglement and nonclassicality are different resources.